PredictiveEcology/SpaDES.core/cran-comments.md

 ## Updated release

-This release is to restore this package on CRAN following removal of dependency `reproducible` (which has now been fixed and restored on CRAN).
+This release is to restore this package on CRAN following removal of dependency `reproducible` (which has now been restored on CRAN).

 See `NEWS.md` for a full list of changes.